Battle of Chancellorsville: April 27–30: Movement to battle

 As Stuart's intelligence information about the Union river crossings began to arrive, Lee did not react as Hooker had anticipated.
 He decided to violate one of the generally accepted principles of war and divide his force in the face of a superior enemy, hoping that aggressive action would allow him to attack and defeat a portion of Hooker's army before it could be fully concentrated against him.
-He became convinced that Sedgwick's force would demonstrate against him, but not become a serious threat, so he ordered about 4/5 of his army to meet the challenge from Chancellorsville.
+He became convinced that Sedgwick's force would demonstrate against him, but not become a serious threat, so he ordered about four-fifths of his army to meet the challenge from Chancellorsville.
 He left behind a brigade under Brig.
 Gen. William Barksdale on heavily fortified Marye's Heights behind Fredericksburg and one division under Maj.
 Gen. Jubal A. Early, on Prospect Hill south of the town.

 These roughly 11,000 men and 56 guns would attempt to resist any advance by Sedgwick's 40,000.
 He ordered Stonewall Jackson to march west and link up with Maj.
-Gen. Richard H. Anderson's division, which had pulled back from the river crossings they were guarding and began digging earthworks on a north-south line between the Zoan and Tabernacle churches.
+Gen. Richard H. Anderson's division, which had pulled back from the river crossings they were guarding and began digging earthworks on a north–south line between the Zoan and Tabernacle churches.
 McLaws's division was ordered from Fredericksburg to join Anderson.
 This would amass 40,000 men to confront Hooker's movement east from Chancellorsville.
 Heavy fog along the Rappahannock masked some of these westward movements and Sedgwick chose to wait until he could determine the enemy's intentions.